sourceduty/Isotope_Engineer/README.md

 #

-> Alex: "*Isotopic engineering, like building a space station, is a complex, difficult, high-precision, resource-intensive, and innovative.*"
+> Alex: "*Isotopic engineering, like building a space station, is complex, difficult, high-precision, resource-intensive, and innovative.*"

 #
 ### Related Links